99% Invisible

 The Power Broker #3: David Sims

-Join the discussion on Discord and our Subreddit
+Join the discussion on Discord and Reddit.

 This year marks the 40th anniversary of a lot of landmarks in pop culture, especially sci-fi and fantasy.
 So many franchises were born in 1984.
 Some came to define the genre or invent new genres.
 The great podcast Imaginary Worlds noticed this and produced a three-part series about 1984's Cambrian explosion of creativity that landed on the big screen, the small screen, bookstore shelves and, of course, the toy store.